pgmac/pgmac.github.io/_posts/2025-06-08-interesting-last-week.md

 ## Interesting details

 <a name="Meta Pixel halts Android localhost tracking after disclosure • The Register">[Meta Pixel halts Android localhost tracking after disclosure • The Register](https://www.theregister.com/2025/06/03/meta_pauses_android_tracking_tech/)</a> - : Zuckercorp and Yandex used localhost loophole to tie browser data to app users, say boffins

+<a name="Kali GPT- AI Assistant That Transforms Penetration Testing on Kali Linux">[Kali GPT- AI Assistant That Transforms Penetration Testing on Kali Linux](https://cybersecuritynews.com/kali-gpt/)</a> - Kali GPT, a specialized AI model built on GPT-4 architecture, has been specifically developed to integrate seamlessly with Kali Linux, offering unprecedented support for offensive security professionals and students alike.

 <a name="Japanese Researchers Develop ‘Transparent Paper’ as Alternative to Plastics; New Material Is Biodegradable, Can Be Produced with Low Carbon Emissions - The Japan News">[Japanese Researchers Develop ‘Transparent Paper’ as Alternative to Plastics; New Material Is Biodegradable, Can Be Produced with Low Carbon Emissions - The Japan News](https://japannews.yomiuri.co.jp/science-nature/technology/20250605-259501/)</a> - None